Home > Project Cars > PROJECT VEHICLE> Lexus GX470 Lower Control Arm Replacement (DIY Suspension Repair Guide)

 Since I am just in the beginning stages of my GX build, I still have a ton of things to spend money on, and I couldn’t prioritize some crazy aftermarket control arms at the start.
 Since I bought my GX470 used from a low-end car dealer that didn’t have its service history, I knew I had to immediately replace the timing belt and water pump just to stay on the safe side.
 Also, the shocks, brakes, headlights, and tires were worn out – these are all things I wanted to knock out ASAP to improve drivability of the GX.

-I wanted to take photos and video clips of everything to document the process for a YouTube video, so I asked a friend to help me install these FLCAs using the lift at his home garage.
+Since I was filming the install for a YouTube video, I asked my friend Nate to help me install these FLCAs using the lift at his home garage.
+A lift makes the job easier, although the repair can still be done at home with jack stands.

 However, if you own a Lexus GX, some tools, and need to replace your FLCAs, you can still replace them at home without a lift.
 If you don’t mind putting in a little elbow grease, you can use this guide to restore your GX’s composure and get back to conquering the wild.